 - A strong understanding of Family Connection, software used in the college application process

-- The fee to attend the College Application Boot Camp is $75.
-Students' accounts will be charged in August.
-Deadline to register is July 1.
+- The fee to attend the College Application Boot Camp is $75, applied to the student account following a completed registration submission

-Each school year, colleges/universities and other organizations offer opportunities for Juniors (and, in some cases, Sophomores) to explore schools and gain valuable information about colleges.
-As meeting dates become known to us, we will post events here.
-Check back frequently in the fall and spring of each year for new dates.
+Each school year, colleges/universities and other organizations offer opportunities for juniors (and, in some cases, sophomores) to explore schools and gain valuable information about colleges.
+Meeting dates will posted on the school counseling news page and announced in the Daily Bulletin.

-Sophomores and Juniors, and their Parents, are invited to attend Totino-Grace's annual College Fair on April 26, 2018 from 7:00 to 8:30 p.m.
+Sophomores and Juniors, and their Parents, are invited to attend Totino-Grace's annual spring College Fair.
 Representatives from more than 90 colleges and universities will be present to share information about their unique programs.
-Students are asked to pre-register for the college fair at www.gotocollegefairs.com.
-Print out the bar code and bring with you to the fair.
-Colleges you are interested in may then easily scan your information.
+Date and details will be shared in the weekly parent e-newsletter, in the Daily Bulletin, and posted on the school counseling news blog.

 College Admissions Representatives: You can now go to https://repvisits.com to schedule an appointment with our high school.
 On the day of your visit, park in any space in the TG parking lot.
 Enter through the front doors of Totino-Grace and check in at the Main Office.
 You will then be directed to the Counseling Office.